 The Congress finds that--

-There is a national interest in the effective management, beneficial use, protection, and development of the coastal zone.
+There is a national interest in the effective management, beneficial use, protection, development, and resilience of the coastal zone and coastal natural resources.

-The coastal zone is rich in a variety of natural, commercial, recreational, ecological, industrial, and esthetic resources of immediate and potential value to the present and future well-being of the Nation.
+The coastal zone is rich in a variety of natural, commercial, recreational, ecological, industrial, historical, cultural, and esthetic resources of immediate and potential value to the present and future well-being of the Nation.

-The increasing and competing demands upon the lands and waters of our coastal zone occasioned by population growth and economic development, including requirements for industry, commerce, residential development, recreation, extraction of mineral resources and fossil fuels, transportation and navigation, waste disposal, and harvesting of fish, shellfish, and other living marine resources, have resulted in the loss of living marine resources, wildlife, nutrient-rich areas, permanent and adverse changes to ecological systems, decreasing open space for public use, and shoreline erosion.
+The increasing and competing demands upon the lands and waters of our coastal zone as a result of population growth and economic development, including requirements for industry, commerce, residential development, recreation, coastal and marine based renewable energy generation, extraction of mineral resources and fossil fuels, transportation and navigation, waste disposal, and harvesting of fish, shellfish, and other living marine resources, have resulted in the loss of living marine resources, wildlife, nutrient-rich areas, permanent and adverse changes to ecological systems, decreasing open space for public use, and shoreline erosion.

-The habitat areas of the coastal zone, and the fish, shellfish, other living marine resources, and wildlife therein, are ecologically fragile and consequently extremely vulnerable to destruction by man's alterations.
+The habitat areas of the coastal zone, and the fish, shellfish, other living marine resources, and wildlife therein, are ecologically fragile and consequently extremely vulnerable to destruction by human alterations.

+Healthy coastal resources provide substantial economic benefits to coastal communities and the national economy by supporting marine commerce, healthy and robust fisheries, recreation, and tourism as well as ecosystem services which reduce loss of life and economic losses due to coastal hazards.

 Important ecological, cultural, historic, and esthetic values in the coastal zone which are essential to the well-being of all citizens are being irretrievably damaged or lost.